Mack Pinnacle: Axles

 Front axles are available with 12,000 or 14,000 lb rating.

 Mack powered axles have the drive carrier on top of the housing.
 This lets the driveshafts be in line from the transmission to and between the axles at a higher level above the ground.
-With the higher level above the ground the driveshafts and u-joints are less prone to dirt and damage, important in on/off-road construction.
+With the higher level above the ground the driveshafts and u-joints are less prone to dirt and damage, which is important in on/off-road construction.

 The Twin Y air suspension is base.
 It has trailing arms that fork to the rear and attach to both the top and bottom of the axle.
 There is an air bag behind the axle.
 Each axle is sprung individually.
 They are rated at 40,000 lb.

 The Camelback tandem (two powered axles) was offered in earlier models.
 This has multiple leaves mounted above the bogey pivot which curve down and under the axles.
-It was not offered after 2015.

 Vendor spring and air-ride axle/suspension combinations are rated up to 40,000 lb.

 Applications

 The Pinnacle's set-forward front axle and high rectangular grille make it high drag and not well-suited for long-distance hauling.
 It is available with a sleeper but it is commonly used as a day cab for local and regional hauling, where local laws and conditions restrict length or affect weight distribution.

-The Pinnacle has the high ground clearance, strong chassis, and available components for on/off-road construction.
+The Pinnacle has a high ground clearance, a strong chassis, and available components for on/off-road construction.
 It is suited for dump, flatbed, and lowboy use.

 On-highway markets for Mack are freight, bulk materials, and farm products like grain and livestock.